FDA approved for more than 25 years

 Overall Scalp Health

 Wondering how to fix stunted hair growth?
 The good news is that there are a few easy ways to speed up hair growth or slow hair loss.
-We’ll go into more detail below.
+Let’s get into them.

 Minoxidil

-Minoxidil, the active component in Rogaine®, is a popular topical treatment for hair loss that’s approved by the U.S. Food & Drug Administration specifically for treating pattern baldness.
-We offer minoxidil foam or minoxidil solution.
+Minoxidil, the active component in Rogaine®, is a popular topical treatment for hair loss that has U.S. Food & Drug Administration approval — specifically to treat pattern baldness.

-Minoxidil is applied twice a day to areas where there’s thinning or balding.
-As a vasodilator, minoxidil works by widening blood vessels, which helps lower blood pressure.
+You apply minoxidil twice a day to areas with thinning or balding.
+As a vasodilator, it works by widening blood vessels, which helps lower blood pressure.
 This also increases the flow of blood, oxygen, and nutrients to the scalp.
 Additionally, it extends the anagen (growth) phase of the hair cycle.

-Although oral minoxidil is approved by the FDA for high blood pressure, it is sometimes prescribed off-label by healthcare professionals to help manage androgenetic alopecia (AGA).
+Although oral minoxidil is approved by the FDA for high blood pressure, healthcare professionals sometimes prescribe it off-label to help manage androgenetic alopecia (AGA).

 Finasteride

-Finasteride is another FDA-approved medication taken once daily.
-It’s in a class of drugs known as 5-alpha reductase inhibitors, and it works by reducing levels of DHT, a hormone that can shrink hair follicles and lead to hair loss.
+Finasteride is another FDA-approved medication that you take once daily.
+It’s in a class of drugs known as 5-alpha reductase inhibitors, and it works by reducing DHT levels.

 Topical finasteride is also an option, though it does not currently have FDA approval.

-Minoxidil and finasteride can also be taken together which research shows is more effective than either alone).(like in our topical finasteride and minoxidil spray).
+Minoxidil and finasteride can also be taken together, which research shows is more effective than either alone.
+Our topical finasteride and minoxidil spray combines the two ingredients.

-If you’re curious to learn more about the (rare) side effects of hair loss medications, check out our guides to topical finasteride side effects and minoxidil side effects.
+If you’re curious to learn more about the (rare) side effects of hair loss medications, check out our guides on topical finasteride side effects and minoxidil side effects.

 Hair Vitamins